Privacy Notice for Young Adults

 The law which tells businesses how to use information about people and how to keep it safe is the same in most European Countries, including the UK.
 A lot of companies round the world offer services to record and store information, and sometimes we might use them to store your information.
 We have to tell you when we send or store information in other countries in the world.
 We also have to make sure that it is always stored safely, no matter where it is in the world.
 Here are some of the companies we use:

-- We use Quickbooks to track money paid to us.
-Quickbooks is a company based in the United States (US) and they have big computers, known as servers, which store data for us.
-We have checked your information will still be safe and Quickbooks also obey the same laws that we have to here in the UK.
+- We use Xero to track money paid to us.
+Xero is a company based in the United States (US) and they have big computers, known as servers, which store data for us.
+We have checked your information will still be safe and Xero also obey the same laws that we have to here in the UK.

 - We use Apptivo CRM to record contact details of our customers and people who might become customers.
 It also records information about our projects and our team members.
 Apptivo is a company based in the United States (US) and they have big computers, known as servers, which store data for us.
 We have checked your information will still be safe and Apptivo also obey the same laws that we have to here in the UK.